 Should I make a reservation for the various ferries and museums or art sites?

 It’s not really about whether you should do it, but whether you can do it.
 And the answer is no, you can’t.
 None of the ferries in the area have a reservation system (see them more like big water buses rather than trains or planes 😉 ).
 Concerning the artworks, you can’t make a reservation either with two exceptions: the Chichu Art Museum and Kinza, both on Naoshima.
-For those two, not only you should, but you must make a reservation in order to visit them (although if you’re very lucky, you may be able to get into the Chichu without one, only at very low season I assume).
+For those two, not only you should, but you must make a reservation in order to visit them (although if you’re very lucky, you may be able to get into the Chichu without one, but only at the very low season – in the heart of winter).

 Can I book a rental bicycle in advance for Naoshima or Teshima?

 Yes, you can (and you should if you come during a busy time – the Triennale is a busy time).
 You can find information and contact there: